crotchetycrow/eng110_cloud_computing_with_AWS/README.md

         - Complex testing over a distributed environment
         - Harder to maintain the network as it has less fault tolerance, needs more load balancing

+## What is an AMI?

+An Amazon Machine Image is a master image for the creation of virtual servers (EC2).

+The machine images are like templates that are configured with an operating system and other software that determine the user's operating environment.

+- Benefits
+  - Pre-configured templates that allow you to quickly deploy one or more instances
+  - Quickly and efficiently determine what computing power, memory, storage and other factors you need for apps
+  - Low cost
+  - Flexibility
+    - Run various different OS
+    - Can include many AWS services
+  - Scale and experiment with instances without worrying about infrastructure
+- Use cases
+  - Preparing a template for multiple EC2s that might need a base configuration but might have different functionality (think inheritance/polymorphism)

 ## AWS Best Practices

 - Naming conventions